 International entry status: Entry is unrestricted for citizens and permanent residents of Austria

 All travelers in Netherlands must observe these coronavirus safety measures:

 The information above was last checked on 11/17/22.
 Remember to review the latest COVID-19 travel safety regulations for your train from Vienna to Amsterdam as this information can change.

 Return travel from Netherlands to Austria is: Unrestricted.

 Entry into Austria is allowed for: Entry is unrestricted for citizens and permanent residents of Netherlands

 The government of Austria has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Wien Westbahnhof and arriving in Amsterdam Centraal.
+Omio customers traveling this route depart most frequently from Wien Westbahnhof and arrive in Amsterdam Centraal.

 Here are some other resources that might have the information you need